kennyhong/rbc-cusec-workshop-2025/java-challenge/java.md

 ```

 ## Task 3
-Create a function that calculates the **performance** of stocks (if you don't know the formula... try asking co-pilot!
-You'll have all the information necessary to calculate it).
+Create a function that calculates the **performance** of stocks (if you don't know the formula... honestly...
+Co-Pilot will do it for you).
 Create another function that determines the **Top 5** most performing stock within that collection and print it in the console.
 Here's an example of what it should look like:

 ```